DurbanD/Sliddit/README.md

 Or any direct link to a common image or video file

 Installation:
-Copy & Paste the contents of app.js into the console.
+Install with Tampermonkey at https://greasyfork.org/en/scripts/391366-sliddit Or Copy & Paste script into console or userscript extension of your choice.

 WIP